boisgera/leap/Don't panic!.md

 Panic!
 --------------------------------------------------------------------------------

-In Lean, we can use `panic!` to signal an error and exit the program with a message:
+In Lean, we can use `panic!` to exit the program with a message:

 ```lean
 def pred (n : Nat) : Nat :=